 - 20 most common imaging procedures

-The hospital charges listed for us on this site are what Wake Forest Baptist determines to be the appropriate cost to treat these 140 DRGs and procedures.
+The hospital charges listed are what Wake Forest Baptist determines to be the appropriate cost to treat these 140 DRGs and procedures.
 The hospital charge is not typically what you have to pay.

 If you have health insurance, the allowable reimbursement is what must be paid for treatment.
 Depending on your health insurance benefit policy, you may be responsible for paying all or part of that allowable reimbursement.

 Due to the different physician groups and hospitals within the Wake Forest Baptist system, physician services and hospital services are billed separately.
-You or your insurance company is also responsible for physician charges.
+You or your insurance company are also responsible for physician charges.